julienetie/wavefront_v3/documentation.md

 const { greeting } = $;
 document.body.appendChild(greeting);
 ```
-3. Consider named **namedElement** as constituents-of-components_.
-As your project grows you may have dozens or even
+3.1 Consider a **_namedElement_**s as constituents-of-components_.
+A project may have dozens or even
-thousands of _namedElements_ which can become hard to manage using the above.
-The _wave_ function allows you to define one **namespace** for each declarative template.
+thousands of _namedElements_ which can become hard to manage using the above. _wave_ allows you to define one **namespace** for each declarative template.
 Once defined each namedElement in the template will be namespaced.
 > A **namespace** must
-- Be placed immediately before the first tag within a declarative template
+> - Be placed immediately before the first tag within a declarative template
-- Be prefixed with a hash
+> - Be prefixed with a hash
-- Have each word start with an uppercased letter
+> - Have each word start with an uppercased letter
-- have each word separated by a hyphen if using more than one
+> - Have each word separated by a hyphen if using more than one

 ```javascript
 import { $, wave, write} from 'wavefront';